zhangchicool/morphSim/README.md

 5. Summarizing results:
 Files are in the “processing” folder. **TODO: organize and cleanup**

 [^1]: Wright, A. M., Lloyd, G. T. & Hillis, D. M. Modeling character change heterogeneity in phylogenetic analyses of morphology through the use of priors.
-Systematic Biol 65, 602–611 (2016).
+Syst.
+Biol.
+65, 602–611 (2016).

+[^2]: Pagel, M. Detecting correlated evolution on phylogenies: a general method for the comparative analysis of discrete characters.
+Proc.
+R. Soc.
+Lond.
+B. 255, 37-45 (1994).

 ---
 Prerequirement: Linux (or WSL).
 Install gcc and R in Linux.